 In Spain, the Ley de Patentes introduced patents for products in 1986, as a consequence of the country's entrance in the EEC.
 The law began to be applied only in 1992.
 Before that date, regulations dating back to 1931 explicitly prohibited the patenting of any substance and, particularly, of any pharmaceutical substance.
-Patenting of processes was instead allowed.
+Patenting of processes was instead allowed.12

 Pharmaceuticals are also covered by a variety of international agreements.
 The contemporary era of patenting began with the Convention of the Union of Paris in 1883 following the Vienna Conference of 1873.
 More recently, the Patent Cooperation Treaty was signed in Washington on June 19, 1970, which started a process of international extension of stronger patent protection for medical products.
 The Munich Convention of October 3, 1973, implemented in October 7, 1978 defines the notion of an "European Patent."
-Further revisions and modifications of the original basic agreement led, eventually, to the definition of a European Community Patent, based on a convention signed in Luxembourg on December 15, 1975.
-While the latter was not ratified by Denmark, Ireland, Greece, Portugal and Spain it has been fully implemented and accepted by E.U. member states since 1992.
-Finally, in more recent years and within the framework of the WTO-TRIPS agreement that came into effect on January 1, 1995, a steady process of worldwide harmonization of patent rules in the pharmaceutical, as well as other industries, has been undertaken.
+Further revisions and modifications of the original basic agreement led, eventually, to the definition of a Community Patent Convention, which was signed in Luxembourg on December 15, 1975.
+The latter was not ratified by various countries (Denmark, Ireland, Greece, Portugal and Spain) and the overall project eventually failed.